logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/feature_monitoring.md

     fs = project.get_feature_store()
     ```

-You will be prompt to paste your API key to connect the notebook to your project.
+You will be prompted to paste your API key to connect the notebook to your project.
 The `fs` Feature Store entity is now ready to be used to insert or read data from Hopsworks.

 #### Get or create a Feature Group